openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative for this specification.

 Credential Dataset:
-:  A set of one or more claims about a subject made by a Credential Issuer.
+:  A collection of one or more assertions about a subject, provided by a Credential Issuer.
+These assertions are also known as claims.

 Verifiable Credential (or Credential):
 :  An Issuer-signed Credential Dataset whose integrity can be cryptographically verified.
 It can be of any Credential Format.